Muukid/muTrueType/README.md

 * `uint32_m length` - equivalent to "length" in the table record.

+The checksum value is not validated for the head table, as the head table itself includes a checksum value.

 ## Maxp table

 The struct `muttMaxp` is used to represent the maxp table provided by a TrueType font, stored in the struct `muttFont` as the pointer member "`maxp`", and loaded with the flag `MUTT_LOAD_MAXP`.
 It has the following members:

-* `uint16_m version_high` - the high-bytes of "version" in the version 1.0 maxp table.
+* `uint16_m version_high` - the high bytes of "version" in the version 1.0 maxp table.

-* `uint16_m version_low` - the low-bytes of "version" in the version 1.0 maxp table.
+* `uint16_m version_low` - the low bytes of "version" in the version 1.0 maxp table.

 * `uint16_m num_glyphs` - equivalent to "numGlyphs" in the version 1.0 maxp table.